All Episodes

 But it's certainly going on.

-And that's why you're seeing the surge at the last minute and the money behind Barnett to try to knock off Oz.
+And that's why you're seeing the surge at the last minute in the money behind Barnett to try to knock off Oz.

 Your take, Robert.

-Well, he's done exactly the opposite in these races.
+He's done exactly the opposite of these races.

-He's picked people with the best chance to win in the fall, and people who don't seem to care about the fall are willing to beat him at our call.
+He's picked people with the best chance to win in the fall, and people who don't seem to care about the fall are willing to beat him at all costs.

 This never Trumper movement or try and sabotage Trump's primary picks.